megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ## Unit 1: Programming & Software Tools

-Being a competent programmer is fundamental to good neuroscience.
+Being a competent programmer is fundamental to computational neuroscience.
 It's important to remember that languages come and go — understanding the principles of programming is more important than spending hours memorizing one language's idiosyncrasies.

 ### The Command Line

 Working from the command line is a **must**, as we spend a large amount of time on computing clusters like [PMACS](/docs/pmacs) and [CUBIC](/docs/cubic).
 Using  the command line is a skill with increasing returns, and benefits you more the better you get at it - don't get discouraged if it feels slow at first.

 > Q: How would you create a directory from the command line, move files into it, and loop over its contents?

+> Q: How would you check whether a set of directories all have specific file?

 > Q: How would you record the visual text output of a program in a file?